GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### Where Does The Global Unique Identifier (GUID) Appear?

-GUID is a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique IDentifier (CHUID).
+GUID is a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique Identifier (CHUID).
 As such, it only appears in the CHUID.
 The Universally Unique Identifier (UUID) value that is contained in the GUID is used in other data fields throughout the PIV-I credential.

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />

 ### Where Does The FASC-N Appear On The PIV-I Card?

 The Federal Agency Smart Credential Number (FASC-N) is a unique number for Federal issuers that links all digitally-signed objects into a single credential set in a PIV Card - but not a PIV-I Card.
-For Non-Federal Issuer (NFI) Cards, the FASC-N is only contained in a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique IDentifier (CHUID) and it must contain 14 nines (9).
+For Non-Federal Issuer (NFI) Cards, the FASC-N is only contained in a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique Identifier (CHUID) and it must contain 14 nines (9).
 For PIV-I cards, the Universally Unique Identifier (UUID) links all digitally-signed objects into a single credential set. <br /> (See [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) for more information.)

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />